 Michigan's Upper Peninsula has occasionally made noises about wanting to split from the Lower Peninsula and become a state by the name of Superior.
 This is usually just an attempt to attract attention to the UP's problems; people making these calls are fully aware that the chances are low (not least because the UP has only half the population of Wyoming, the least populous state).

 There have also been suggestions that Eastern Washington split off to become its own state, motivated mostly by the fact that Eastern Washington is mostly conservative, while Western Washington is mostly liberal, but dominates state politics thanks to a larger population.

-The state of Jefferson, which would have incorporated territory in northern California and southern Oregonnote a region that often feels neglected by the state governments and big cities far to the north and south, came the closest to becoming the 49 state (Making Alaska 50th and Hawaii 51st) and were ready to file the paperwork to get the ball rolling with Congress.
+The state of Jefferson, which would have incorporated territory in northern California and southern Oregonnote a region that often feels neglected by the state governments and big cities far to the north and south, came the closest to becoming the 49th state (making Alaska 50th and Hawaii 51st) and were ready to file the paperwork to get the ball rolling with Congress.
 Unfortunately, the date they chose to do this was December 8th, 1941, the day after some more pressing issues came up.
-By the time the dust had settled, the movement to make Jefferson had lost its support.
+By the time the dust had settled, the movement to form Jefferson had lost its support.

 Any state, with the consent of its own legislature and Congress, can change its borders or have new states carved out of it.
 (E.g., West Virginia.note In this case, Virginia's "consent" was based on the Federal government recognizing a pro-Union government in what became West Virginia, rather than the secessionist government in Richmond, as the Virginia state legislature.)